Brahmin Duxbury Review 2026

 The included crossbody strap has a 22-inch drop, which works for most body types as a shoulder or crossbody carry.
 The strap is genuine leather matching the Melbourne finish, with gold-tone clips that attach to d-rings at the top of the bag.
 At 1.6 lbs loaded weight, the strap is comfortable for extended wear.
 It's not padded, however, so if you load the bag heavily (2+ lbs), you'll feel the strap edge on your shoulder during long walks.

-The Brahmin Duxbury Satchel earns a strong 4.7 out of 5 — and it's the best value proposition in our entire satchel lineup.
-The Melbourne croc-embossed leather is genuinely beautiful, the dome shape is timeless, the gold hardware and protective feet show thoughtful engineering, and the included crossbody strap adds versatility that more expensive competitors charge extra for (or skip entirely).
+The Brahmin Duxbury Satchel earns a strong 4.7 out of 5 — and it's the best value proposition in our entire ranked satchel and top-handle lineup.
+The Melbourne croc-embossed leather is genuinely beautiful, the dome shape is timeless, the gold hardware and protective feet show thoughtful engineering, and the included crossbody strap adds carry options that more expensive competitors charge extra for (or skip entirely).

 Its only real limitation is brand perception.
 In a world where a Prada logo opens doors, Brahmin requires the wearer to be confident in their own taste rather than relying on brand recognition.
 If that's you, the Duxbury will reward your confidence with years of daily service and a quality-to-price ratio that's almost unfair to its more expensive competitors.